 Certain positions, breathing techniques, and lifestyle changes may help relieve shortness of breath at home.
-If the problem persists or you experience other symptoms, medical treatment may be necessary.
+If the problem persists or you experience other symptoms, you may need medical treatment.

 Shortness of breath, or dyspnea, is an uncomfortable condition that makes it difficult to get air into your lungs.
 Problems with your heart and lungs can harm your breathing.

-Some people may experience shortness of breath suddenly for short periods.
-Others may experience it over the long term — several weeks or more.
+Some people experience shortness of breath suddenly for short periods, while others experience it over the long term for several weeks or more.

-If anyone has concerns about their ability to breathe, they or someone else should seek emergency medical help.
-If breathing problems persist, they can lead to low oxygen levels in the blood, and this can soon become a life-threatening emergency.
+If you have concerns about your ability to breathe, seek emergency medical help.
+If breathing problems persist, they can lead to low blood oxygen levels, which can become a life threatening emergency.

-If a medical emergency doesn’t cause your shortness of breath, you could try several types of home treatments that are effective at helping alleviate this condition.
+If a medical emergency doesn’t cause your shortness of breath, you could try home treatments that may help your symptoms.
 Many simply involve changing position, which can help relax your body and airways.

-Here are nine home treatments you can use to alleviate your shortness of breath:
+Here are nine home treatments that may help with shortness of breath:

 Pursed-lip breathing

-Pursed breathing helps empty the lungs of dead space air that occurs in COPD.
-It also helps release air trapped air from your lungs.
+Pursed breathing helps empty the lungs of dead space air that occurs in COPD and releases trapped air.
 You can use it any time you’re experiencing shortness of breath, especially during the difficult part of an activity, like bending, lifting objects, or climbing stairs.

 1. Relax your neck and shoulder muscles.